Last updated on July 25th, 2023 at 06:44 am

 Byron Bay Lighthouse – the most Easterly point in Australia

 Byron Bay also hosts a couple of music festivals which brings an influx of visitors.
-There is the Blues Festival held in early April each year and Splendour in the Grassin October.
+There is the Blues Festival held in early April each year and Splendour in the Grass in October.
+Byron Bay is a wonderful place to spend a few days or so while travelling along Australia’s east coast.
+There are plenty of accommodation options on offer.
+From free camps to caravan parks to backpacker hostels to wellness retreats to family friendly Byron Bay resorts.

 Murwillumbah

 From Byron you may like to stop at Murwillumbah which is slightly inland and is in the Tweed Valley.
 This town has old buildings and wide roads to enjoy.
 Mount Warning dominates the skyline behind Murwillumbah and is a world-heritage listed area of some 2210 hectares.
 It was named by Captain Cook in 1770 as he sailed the coast.
 Many like to climb to the top of Mount Warning and take in the views but check whether it is open or not.
-Many like to be there for dawn breaking to experience the first rays of sunlight that touch Australia each day.
+But check that the walk is allowed an open.
+Many like to be at the top of Mount Warning for dawn breaking to experience the first rays of sunlight that touch Australia each day.

 The Gold Coast